 Every action on every controller has a piece of asynchronous programming in the form of database queries.
 This is probably the most obvious bit, but it's important to go over it to understand it properly.

-The reason why we don't do anything like Listing 10-1.
+The reason why we don't do anything like this: